 - About 3-4ft of Pipe or Re-bar (this is what you’ll hang your pumpkin on)

 Draw your eyes (and nose) and cut them out.
-I don’t completely clean all of the guts out of the eyes and nose, I leave some so it looks creepier.
+It looks creepier if you don’t completely clean all of the guts out of the eyes and nose.

 Cut a hole on the back of the pumpkin, big enough for the re-bar to fit through when you hang it